noData0079/SecOPS.v1/README.md

 4. **Experiment with graph retrieval.** If adding GraphRAG-like context stitching, create graph-aware retrieval helpers in `backend/src/rag` and pass them into the orchestrator.

 This setup keeps the project ready to incorporate best practices from multiple frameworks without tightly coupling to any single library.
-SecOps AI is an end-to-end DevSecOps co-pilot that pairs a FastAPI backend with a Next.js 14 frontend.
+T79 AI is an end-to-end DevT79 co-pilot that pairs a FastAPI backend with a Next.js 14 frontend.
 It automates security scanning, dependency auditing, CI/CD hardening, and delivers AI-powered remediation guidance.

 ## Repository layout
 - **backend/** – FastAPI service with RAG integrations, platform routing, and observability hooks.
-- **frontend/** – Next.js 14 app with TailwindCSS-driven UI for the SecOps console.
+- **frontend/** – Next.js 14 app with TailwindCSS-driven UI for the T79 console.
 - **infra/** – Docker, Kubernetes, and CI/CD assets (including docker-compose for local orchestration).
 - **docs/** – Architectural notes such as the transformer/MoE overview.